-The Palm Sunday Road traces the path that Jesus took when he rode a donkey from the village of Bethphage, on the eastern slope of the Mount of Olives, down the mountain and into Jerusalem.
+The Palm Sunday Road traces the path that, according to the Gospels, Jesus took when he rode a donkey from the village of Bethphage, on the eastern slope of the Mount of Olives, down the mountain and into Jerusalem.
 The crowds lined the road, spreading their cloaks and palm branches on the ground, and shouted: “Hosanna to the Son of David!
 Blessed is he who comes in the name of the Lord!
 Hosanna in the highest heaven!”
 (Matthew 21:9).
 The event, celebrated on Palm Sunday, marks the beginning of Holy Week, the final week of Jesus’ life.

 Jesus had sent two disciples ahead to the village of Bethphage with specific instructions: “Go to the village ahead of you, and at once you will find a donkey tied there, with her colt by her.
 Untie them and bring them to me” (Matthew 21:2).
 The choice of a donkey was deliberate and prophetic.
 The prophet Zechariah had written: “Rejoice greatly, Daughter Zion!
 See, your king comes to you, righteous and victorious, lowly and riding on a donkey, on a colt, the foal of a donkey” (Zechariah 9:9).
 By riding a donkey rather than a horse, Jesus was declaring himself a king of peace, not a military conqueror, and fulfilling a prophecy that his audience would have recognized immediately.